samsonmeseret/deepseek-r1-docker-compose/README.md

-# Open-WebUI with Ollama (CPU-only) Docker Deployment
+# DeepSeek-R1 on Ollama using Open-WebUI Docker Deployment
 Deploying Open-WebUI with Ollama using Docker Compose (CPU-only setup) provides a streamlined way to run AI models locally without GPU hardware.
 This implementation uses a custom entrypoint script to download the deepseek-r1:8b model automatically when a container is launched.
 Here's an implementation guide:

 ## 📋 Prerequisites